mcmah309/rust_core/book/src/introduction/quickstart.md

 ```
 ## General Notes

-All of rust_core's classes and methods are well documented [docs](https://pub.dev/documentation/rust_core/latest/), but
+All of rust_core's classes and methods are well documented in the [docs](https://pub.dev/documentation/rust_core/latest/), but
-being an implementation of Rust's core library, you can also refer the the [Rust core](https://doc.rust-lang.org/beta/core/index.html) if anything is unclear.
+being an implementation of Rust's core library, you can also refer to [Rust core](https://doc.rust-lang.org/beta/core/index.html) if anything is unclear.
 The functionally is the same.

 ## The Basics